PaulJuliusMartinez/simpler_enroll/README.md

 TODOs:
-- Make class autocompletion asynchronous
+X Make class autocompletion asynchronous
 X Update Units labels
 - Refactor to use a publisher/subscribe model, to be able to do things like:
   - highlight classes when you hover over them in the course list